phobicsg/cotw/README.md

 https://translator-client-qa.taethni.com/2021-indigitous-hackathon

+*See input folder for example of places that requires translation

 Method : Using Google map API to search for the translated name.
 Google map platform supports a number of languages that COTW desires to translate into https://developers.google.com/maps/faq